ChenhongyiYang/KITTI-2D-Detection-Evaluation-Python/ReadMe.md

 # KITTI_evaluation_for_2d_detection
 A python implementation of KITTI evaluation code for 2D detection task.
 The result may be slightly different from the C++ version (< 0.01).
-It's slower than the C++ version, but it's easy to use.
+It's slower than the C++ version, but it's easier to use.

 C++ Version: